 Government Affairs & Advocacy

 With an office in Washington, D.C., we educate elected officials about pancreatic cancer and the need to increase federal research funding dedicated to studying the disease.
 Approximately 80 percent of all pancreatic cancer research funding comes from the federal government, so Congressional support is critical to increasing funding and to achieving our 2020 goal of doubling survival.
-Our advocacy efforts have helped to increase funding for pancreatic cancer research from the National Cancer Institute (NCI) from just over $17 million in 1999 to approximately $125 million today, a seven-fold increase.
+Our advocacy efforts have helped to increase funding for pancreatic cancer research from the National Cancer Institute (NCI) from just over $17 million in 1999 to more than $152 million today, a nine-fold increase.
 We train volunteer advocates nationwide to take action year-round and to urge their members of Congress to support our cause.
 Each year, we also welcome over 600 supporters from across the country to Washington, D.C., for the annual National Pancreatic Cancer Advocacy Day to meet with their legislators on Capitol Hill and to deliver our message about the need for more federal resources for the fight against pancreatic cancer.